awsdocs/aws-encryption-sdk-docs/doc_source/crypto-cli-how-to.md

 Use the **profile** attribute to specify an AWS CLI [named profile](https://docs.aws.amazon.com/cli/latest/userguide/cli-multiple-profiles.html)\.
 Named profiles can include credentials and an AWS Region\.
 This attribute is valid only when the master key provider is AWS KMS\.

 ```
---master-keys key=alias/primary-key profile=admin-1
+--wrapping-keys key=alias/primary-key profile=admin-1
 ```
 You can use the **profile** attribute to specify alternate credentials in encrypt and decrypt commands\.
 In an encrypt command, the AWS Encryption CLI uses the AWS Region in the named profile only when the **key** value does not include a region and there is no **region** attribute\.
 In a decrypt command, the AWS Region in the name profile is ignored\.

-### How to specify multiple master keys<a name="cli-many-cmks"></a>
+### How to specify multiple wrapping keys<a name="cli-many-cmks"></a>

-You can specify multiple master keys in each command\.
+You can specify multiple wrapping keys \(or *master keys*\) in each command\.

-If you specify more than one master key, the first master key generates \(and encrypts\) the data key that is used to encrypt your data\.
-The other master keys only encrypt the data key\.
-The resulting [encrypted message](concepts.md#message) contains the encrypted data \("ciphertext"\) and a collection of encrypted data keys, one encrypted by each master key\.
-Any of the master keys can decrypt one data key and then decrypt the data\.
+If you specify more than one wrapping key, the first wrapping key generates and encrypts the data key that is used to encrypt your data\.
+The other wrapping keys encrypt the same data key\.
+The resulting [encrypted message](concepts.md#message) contains the encrypted data \("ciphertext"\) and a collection of encrypted data keys, one encrypted by each wrapping key\.
+Any of the wrapping can decrypt one encrypted data key and then decrypt the data\.

-There are two ways to specify multiple master keys:
+There are two ways to specify multiple wrapping keys:
-+ Include multiple **key** attributes in a `--master-keys` parameter value\.
++ Include multiple **key** attributes in the `--wrapping-keys` parameter value\.

   ```
   $cmk_oregon=arn:aws:kms:us-west-2:111122223333:key/1234abcd-12ab-34cd-56ef-1234567890ab
   $cmk_ohio=arn:aws:kms:us-east-2:111122223333:key/0987ab65-43cd-21ef-09ab-87654321cdef

-  --master-keys key=$cmk_oregon key=$cmk_ohio
+  --wrapping-keys key=$cmk_oregon key=$cmk_ohio
   ```
-+ Include multiple `--master-keys` parameters in the same command\.
-Use this syntax when the attribute values that you specify do not apply to all of the master keys in the command\.
++ Include multiple `--wrapping-keys` parameters in the same command\.
+Use this syntax when the attribute values that you specify do not apply to all of the wrapping keys in the command\.

   ```
-  --master-keys region=us-east-2 key=alias/primary_CMK \
+  --wrapping-keys region=us-east-2 key=alias/primary_CMK \
-  --master-keys region=us-west-1 key=alias/primary_CMK
+  --wrapping-keys region=us-west-1 key=alias/primary_CMK
   ```

 ## How to provide input<a name="crypto-cli-input"></a>